jupyterlab/jupyterlab/design/notebook.md

 ### Layout

 Section the icon tools off according to their category using dividers like the ones around the dropdown menu for “Code”.
+See more detailed design mock up [here](https://github.com/jupyter/jupyterlab/issues/227#issuecomment-230566045).

 Make the Kernel label on the top right of the notebook a dropdown menu where you can select to switch kernels.